-The daily leadership capabilities of the administrator at JCPAA High School and the planning of the governing board are the most important factors in sustaining our charter school program.
-The Governing Board exercises its responsibility and authority over school operations through the function of governance.
-This process includes planning and policy-making, general oversight and the fulfillment of legal responsibilities and fiduciary obligations.
+The daily leadership capabilities of the administrator at Janus Liberal Arts High School(Janus) and the planning of the governing board are the most important factors in sustaining our charter school program.
+The Governing Board exercises its responsibility and authority over the school operations through the function of governance.
+This process includes planning and policymaking, general oversight and the fulfillment of legal responsibilities and fiduciary obligations.